-Get Out of Your Mind & Into Your Life by Steven C. Hayes explains how concepts from acceptance and commitment therapy (ACT) can get you unstuck from your thoughts.
+Get Out of Your Mind & Into Your Life by Steven C. Hayes explains how concepts from acceptance and commitment therapy (ACT) can get you unstuck from your thoughts so you’re free to actually start living.

 The book takes a brief look at relational frame theory, on which ACT is based, but doesn’t get bogged down in theory.
 In a nutshell, a characteristic of human thinking is that it’s relational; that means we are able to mentally connect disparate things in arbitrary ways.
 However, instead of recognizing this arbitrariness, we view these connections as inevitable.

 Hayes explains that mental pain is inevitable, and trying to get rid of it only increases our suffering.
 The language we use can lead to experiential avoidance, which is “the process of trying to avoid your own experiences (thoughts, feelings, memories, bodily sensations, behavioral predispositions) even when doing so causes long-term behavioral difficulties.”

 If I tell you not to think about a white bear, that’s exactly what you’ll think of, right?
 Hayes explains how trying to suppress thoughts just makes things worse.
 Instead, he suggests the rule of thumb, for both thoughts and emotions, that “if you aren’t willing to have it, you will.”

 The book covers willingness to experience and accept whatever is going on for you in the present moment.
 One of the things I like about ACT is that willingness and acceptance are both active stances rather than passive.
 Acceptance doesn’t mean not changing, and willingness doesn’t mean wanting an experience.

 Cognitive fusion is another major topic.
 It “involves treating our thoughts as if they are what they say they are.”
 By de-fusing from our thoughts, we’re less likely to get hooked by them.
 It’s a different approach to thoughts compared to cognitive behavioural therapy, so for people who aren’t that keen on CBT, ACT could be more appealing.